mchakra2/langevin/README.rst

      :target: https://pyup.io/repos/github/mchakra2/langevin_dynamics/
      :alt: Updates

 	   The aim of this project is to implement the equations governing the langevin dynamics.
+The Langevin equations are stochastic differential equations with two additional terms added to the Newtonian's second law equation.
+The Langevin model accounts for the drag forces that a system experiences when it is in a solvent or a medium.
+The model is also capable of controlling temperature and can approximate the canonical ensemble.

 * Free software: MIT license